The notcat notification server

 Because notcat isn't a graphical application, certain things like icons and images are unlikely to ever be supported in a real way.

-However, there are other things which notcat could support and it doesn't now.
+However, there are other things which notcat could support and doesn't now.

 -